Working with compound IDs and unique constraints (/docs/orm/prisma-client/special-fields-and-types/working-with-composite-ids-and-constraints)

 },

-Note composite ID and compound unique constraint keys are only available as filter options for unique queries such as findUnique() and findUniqueOrThrow.
-See the section above for a list of places these fields may be used.
+> Note composite ID and compound unique constraint keys are only available as filter options for *unique* queries such as `findUnique()` and `findUniqueOrThrow`.
+See the [section](/orm/prisma-client/special-fields-and-types/working-with-composite-ids-and-constraints#where-you-can-use-compound-ids-and-unique-constraints) above for a list of places these fields may be used.

-Deleting records by a compound ID or unique constraint
+Deleting records by a compound ID or unique constraint [#deleting-records-by-a-compound-id-or-unique-constraint]

-A compound ID or compound unique constraint may be used in the where filter of a delete query:
+A compound ID or compound unique constraint may be used in the `where` filter of a `delete` query:

 const like = await prisma.like.delete({